AnalystShoeb/sql_data_cleaning/README.md

-# Data Cleaning and Exploratory Data Analysis (EDA) Project
+# Data Cleaning Project

-Welcome to the Data Cleaning and Exploratory Data Analysis (EDA) Project repository! 🚀
+Welcome to the Data Cleaning Project repository! 🚀
 This project demonstrates essential data preprocessing techniques, including data cleaning, transformation, and exploration, to ensure high-quality data for analysis and decision-making.
-Designed as a portfolio project, it showcases industry best practices in data cleaning and EDA using SQL.

 ## 🏗️ Data Architecture
 The data pipeline for this project follows the **Medallion Architecture** with **Bronze, Silver, and Gold** layers: